OmkarMohite505/meetyourdoctor/README.md

 ## Future Scope
 1. Client & Server Side Validation
 2. Exception handling
-3. All Pages of UI in Marthi Language
+3. All Pages of UI in Marathi & other Language
 4. WhatsApp Business API Integration
 5. Virtual Consultation for Patients and Doctors